 Are you Learning how to Face Paint?
 Know where to Start!

-Let’s face it — whether it’s at parties, fetes, Halloween celebrations, and sometimes even at wedding, children (and some adults) are always attracted to the face painting stall.
+Let’s face it – whether it’s at parties, fetes, Halloween celebrations, and sometimes even weddings, children (and some adults) are always attracted to the face painting shop.
 You may have gone to several events where you might have to wait really long, while the face painter makes his/her way through an ocean of children, till your kid gets to have her/his go.
-And following that, there’s the unbelievable happiness that enters into your child’s life, as he/she transforms into a princess/Spiderman or whatever catches fancy.
+And following that, there’s the unbelievable happiness that enters into your child’s life, as he/she transforms into a princess/Spiderman or whatever best catches fancy.